underscoreio/underscoreio/src/html/_books/essential-play.md

 ## Prerequisites

-To benefit from this text you will need to know the fundamentals of the Scala language.
+To benefit from this book you will need to know the fundamentals of the Scala language.
 We recommend [Essential Scala](essential-scala.html) as the perfect complement to this book.

 ## Learning Outcomes